College Arts Access Program

 - Financial need

-- The deadline is Monday, April 8: Deadline for application (students who will be sophomores in fall 2019)
+- The deadline is extended to Thursday, April 19: Deadline for application (students who will be sophomores in fall 2018)

 - May: CAAP Review Committee will evaluate all eligible applicants and send out communication regarding status on or before the end of May.